 Markey STRONG Post-baccalaureate Fellows Program

-The Markey Science Training in Research, Oncology, Networking, and professional Growth (STRONG) Post-baccalaureate Fellows Program seeks to create personalized mentored research opportunities for underrepresented post-baccalaureates who majored in STEM-H disciplines.
-The program is designed as a two-year cancer research experience for individuals who intend to pursue a doctoral degree in biomedical science, a health profession, or in population health/public health.
+The Markey Science Training in Research, Oncology, Networking, and professional Growth (STRONG) Post-baccalaureate Fellows Program seeks to create personalized mentored research opportunities for post-baccalaureates from disadvantaged backgrounds who majored in STEM-H. The program is designed as a two-year cancer research experience for individuals who intend to pursue a doctoral degree in biomedical science, a health profession, or in population health/public health.

 The Markey STRONG Post-baccalaureate Fellows Program is designed to advance the fellow’s knowledge, critical thinking skills, technical skills in experimentation, responsible/ethical conduct of research, and networking abilities to advance their career by bolstering their competitiveness for professional graduate programs.